M-CM/indivo_provision/README.md

   ./do development provision

+* You will be prompted for your rackspace API key.
+This is available from the [rackspace cloud](https://manage.rackspacecloud.com) web site under "Your Account > API Access".
 * Copy the adminPass that gets printed out.
 You'll need it for the "users" task below.
 You can change it by ssh-ing in as root and running `passwd`.
+* Note that this will create a new rackspace VM, which will have a new IP address.
+The new IP address will be updated in the `conf/servers.json` file, so you may want to add and commit that to git

   ./do development users

 * You will see a warning about "The authenticity of host '...' can't be established.".
 Type "yes" to continue.
-* When prompted, enter the root (admin) password
+* When prompted, enter the root (admin) password.
+You will see this once per user and once at the end when sudo is configured.

   ./do development sshKey

+* This will create a unix account on the remote server with the same login as your current login on your development computer
+* You will be prompted for the root password again
+* To use an alternate login or ssh key path, provide them on the command line
+  * ./do development sshKey mylogin ~/mykey
+* Normal user accounts don't allow password login as configured here, only ssh key.
+If you want password login, ssh in (using your sshkey) and run `passwd`.

   ./do development packages
   ./do development easyInstall
   ./do development indivoDB
   ./do development indivoServer

-* Note that `./do development provision` will create a new rackspace VM, which will have a new IP address.
-The new IP address will be updated in the `conf/servers.json` file, so you may want to add and commit that to git
 * ssh into the server and manually run the DB reset

   ssh root@<server_IP>